 We believe that children should be given the opportunity to embed their writing skills and deepen their learning.
-Because of this, particularly in the early years and KS1, the children work on a smaller range of genres but have the opportunity to apply their learning across other curriculum areas.
-There is an emphasis on precision in all areas of writing: planning, composition, grammar, spelling handwriting and redrafting.
-Through modelled writing and guided writing sessions precisely focusing on children’s next steps, children secure their knowledge of age appropriate skills as outlined in the programmes of study for the national curriculum.
+There is an emphasis on precision in all areas of writing: planning, composition, grammar, spelling, handwriting and re-drafting.
+Through modelled writing and guided writing sessions focusing on children’s precise next steps, children secure their knowledge of age-appropriate skills as outlined in the programmes of study for the national curriculum.
 Automaticity frees up the cognitive load to enable children to write clearly, accurately and imaginatively, adapting language and style in and for a range of contexts, purposes and audiences.
 Those children who are not on track to achieve the expected standard have precise and targeted intervention to accelerate and embed their learning.

-We follow the programmes of study for each year groups as outlined in the National Curriculum 2014 supported by the Nelson handwriting scheme.
-There are discrete handwriting sessions throughout the primary phase with teachers demonstrating the formation of the letters and correct joins.
+We follow the programmes of study for each year group as outlined in the National Curriculum 2014, supported by the Nelson handwriting scheme.
+There are discrete handwriting sessions throughout the primary phase, with teachers demonstrating the formation of the letters and correct joins.

-In addition, in all writing activities handwriting is reinforced for children to ensure that they apply the skills taught in discrete lessons.
+In addition, in all writing activities, handwriting is reinforced for children to apply the skills taught in discrete lessons.